 Ann regularly publishes articles and gives presentations (including for the International Project Finance Association - IPFA) on various (cross-border) legal topics.
 She is a member of the IFLR Woman in Business Law Group.

-Ann is recommended by Legal 500 in its 2017 edition where she is described as being "pragmatic and experienced".
+Ann is recommended by Legal 500 in various of its editions, such as in its 2017 edition where she is described as being "pragmatic and experienced".

 Ann was admitted to the Brussels' Bar in 2000 and is a member of the Luxembourg Bar since 2011.